Dunham retiring from WCLBMA

 The move is effective June 30 of this year.
 Dunham has served in the position since June 2006.

-“It has a long and productive relationship and I leave with profound good feelings for this organization and especially the lumber and building materials industry,” Dunham said.
+“It has been a long and productive relationship and I leave with profound good feelings for this organization and especially the lumber and building materials industry,” Dunham said.
 “I’ve been here in the good times and in the tough times, and now the challenges of the COVID virus makes business even more difficult.
 But being part of efforts to ensure that the LBM industry was designated ‘essential’ in most parts of the country helped this industry survive.”

 The WCLBMA has become one of the best known of the regional lumber and building material associations, including serving as a source of industry information while providing services for both members and the public.